allumik/ev-biomarker/README.md

-# Endometrial receptivity profiling and deconvolution of Extracellular Vesicules
+# Endometrial receptivity profiling of Extracellular Vesicules

 This study builds on previous work done by Vigano et al (TODO: add cite) and by Meltsov et al. (TODO: add cite) to move towards a non-invasive method for receptivity testing.
 Best efforts were made to try to organise things in the following way: